15 Best LinkedIn CRM Tools for 2026

 “I find Close incredibly useful for tracking everything with easy-to-use smart views and simple filter adjustments.
 It’s great for seeing where my deals are in the sales cycle.
 I love the call recording feature because it ensures I remember conversations.
 The phone application is handy, allowing me to work on the go.
 I appreciate how simple it is to use both the desktop and phone apps.
 Close is the easiest, most user-friendly, and most affordable CRM I’ve used.” – verified Finance Manager.

-8. Freshsales – Best modern CRM with built-in automation for LinkedIn leads
+8. Freshsales – best modern CRM with built-in automation for LinkedIn leads

 Freshsales (by Freshworks) hits a middle ground that a lot of teams need.
 It’s lighter and easier to adopt than legacy CRMs, but still gives you automation, lead scoring, and reporting without a long setup cycle.